Sinn (watchmaker): Watches

 The German special forces unit of the federal police GSG 9 uses the Sinn UX watch for its maritime forces.

 The Sinn 857 UTC chronograph watch was carried by Alan Eustace during his gas balloon flight to near space and skydive back to Earth.
-The watch performed before, during and after is was exposed to cold temperatures, down to -77 celsius, the low pressure of near vacuum, and a freefall speed of 1,322.9 km/h breaking the sound barrier.
+The watch performed before, during and after it was exposed to cold temperatures, down to -77 celsius, the low pressure of near vacuum, and a freefall speed of 1,322.9 km/h breaking the sound barrier.